 What Are Ramps and What Can I Do with Them?

 Ramps are native to the East Coast of North America, and can be found as far north as New England and as far south as North Carolina and Tennessee.
 In Appalachia, there are many festivals devoted to ramps, since their emergence is celebrated as a sign of spring.
 You can find them at farmers' markets, specialty grocers and sometimes at larger stores like Whole Foods.
-(Check out these Recipes Fresh from the Farmers' Market)

-Found mostly in the wild, ramps prefer to grow in the damp soil under poplar, sugar maple and birch trees.
+Found in the wild, ramps prefer to grow in the damp soil under poplar, sugar maple and birch trees.
 The bulbs grow slowly—a patch size increases by less than 10% each year and it can take seven years for a plant to become mature enough to harvest.
 Because of this, ramp foraging has been outlawed in Quebec and in the Great Smoky Mountains National Park.
 While not overly common, some forest farmers do cultivate them as well.

 When are wild ramps in season?

 Ramps season is short and runs only from around late March through late May, depending on the area.
 Their flavor tends to peak in mid-April after the bulb has gotten bigger.
 By June, when the flower stalk comes up, the leaves recede and the season is over.